The statement will pertain to all parties unless otherwise stated.

 - In order to establish, exercise or defend our legal rights.

-- To protect the rights, property or safety of Made Open, our clients, or others.
+- To protect the rights, property or safety of Made Open, Age UK Cornwall & The Isles of Scilly, our clients, or others.

 Except as described, we will not provide or sell your personal information to third parties.